Cancers of the Oral Mucosa

 Incisional biopsy, guided when appropriate by vital staining, is essential to confirm the diagnosis.
 A biopsy must be performed on any oral mucosal lesion suggestive of possible malignant changes, such as an ulcer that does not heal within 2-3 weeks.
 Lesional tissue must be obtained to allow histopathologic examination of the tissue.
 It is a good rule to obtain the tissue specimen from the worst-looking area.
 Always take a biopsy specimen of the red lesions if both red and white lesions are present because red, rather than white, areas are more likely to show dysplasia, or from the ulcer if the lesion is ulcerated.

-Vital staining maybe helpful if difficultly arises when deciding which area is most appropriate for the biopsy, particularly if widespread lesions are present.
-Staining with toluidine blue followed by a rinse with 1% acetic acid and then saline may stain the areas most suggestive of findings and indicate which need a biopsy.[23]
-Oral carcinoma in situ and early invasive carcinoma have an affinity for toluidine blue dye, and although several false-positive results may be encountered, these can be minimized by restaining after 14 days.
+Vital staining maybe helpful if difficulty arises when deciding which area is most appropriate for the biopsy, particularly if widespread lesions are present.
+Staining with toluidine blue followed by a rinse with 1% acetic acid and then saline may stain the areas most suggestive of findings and indicate which need a biopsy.[32]
+Oral carcinoma in situ and early invasive carcinoma have an affinity for toluidine blue dye, and although false-positive results may be encountered, these can be minimized by having the proper differential diagnosis.
 Toluidine blue clearly is more effective in experienced hands and when used with appropriate clinical judgment.

 Various light sources are becoming available to help delineate areas for biopsy, but it is most crucial to perform a direct oral examination under good light.
 When taking a biopsy specimen, ensure that sufficient tissue is obtained to avoid the need for a rebiopsy.
 Fix tissue biopsies in 10% formalin as soon as possible after the procedure.

-Avoid excisional biopsies unless the lesion is small because the procedure is unlikely to have achieved excision of an adequately wide margin of tissue if the lesion is malignant but will have destroyed clinical evidence of the site and the character of the lesion for the surgeon or radiotherapist.
-This can be avoided by tattooing the site, and/or taking a good quality photo prior to biopsy to be presented at your local tumor board with the final diagnosis.
+Excisional biopsies are always contraindicated, specially of small lesions because the procedure is unlikely to have achieved excision of an adequately wide margin of tissue if the lesion is malignant and will have destroyed clinical evidence of the site and the character of the lesion for the surgeon or radiotherapist.
+It is good practice to take a good-quality photograph prior to biopsy that can be presented at the local tumor board with the final diagnosis.

 Lymph node biopsy is generally performed by an interventional radiologist should there be suspicion for involvement of regional lymph nodes.
 This is done using a fine-bore needle to aspirate cells for cytologic examination.
 Ultrasound-guided fine-needle aspiration cytology is now favored.
 False-negative results are possible, but the primary danger of a fine-needle aspiration biopsy is that it may seed malignant cells.
 In practical terms, ipsilateral, firm or hard, enlarged regional lymph nodes in a patient with an obvious oral carcinoma are likely to include metastases.